RichardLitt/knowledge/words.md

-mumia, n. ground mummies for medicine gussied up, v. /ˈɡʌs.i/ US informal often humorous. to make someone or something look more attractive or impressive: remand, v.
+mumia, n. ground mummies for medicine gussied up, v. /ˈɡʌs.i/ US informal often humorous. to make someone or something look more attractive or impressive: remand, v. dammar, n. an expensive spice from Egypt canopic, adj. canopic jars for storing intestines in from mummification process Saqqara, n. the priestly centre of embalming in Egypt natron, n. a sacred salt boosterism, n. the enthusiastic promotion of a person, organization, or cause. celadon, n. a green color, like jade, for pottery